amoadel1/Hand-Tracking-LED-Control/README.md

 ### Step 8

-Observe the LED strip responding in real time.
+Observe the WS2812B LED strip responding in real time according to the detected finger distance.

 ---